wojtekgoo/wojtekgoo.github.io/_posts/2022-01-01-HEVD_Stack_Overflow.md

 ##### <span class="myheader">Devices</span>

 The operating system represents devices by *device objects*.
-One or more device objects are associated with each device.
 Device objects serve as the target of all operations on the device.
 Devices are usually represented by multiple device objects - one for each driver that handles I/O requests for the device.<br>
 If a device wants to be accessible for user processes, a driver needs to define the device by creating a <code>DEVICE_OBJECT</code> structure and a symbolic link (symlink).
 One example is <code>C:\</code> symlink that represents storage device.
 We can check it with <code>WinObj</code> tool from SysInternals suite:

 ![Symlink in WinObj](/assets/img/WinObj_symlink.png)
 _WinObj showing symlink for a storage device_

-If no device objects are created, then requests cannot be sent to the device.

 <br><br>
 Drivers receive requests from userland in form of standard APIs (like ReadFile or WriteFile) or I/O Control Codes (IOCTL), if the request does not fit into API.
 IOCTLs are data structures with several fields, containing information what action hardware needs to take.